marrus-sh/cybremonday-old/CONVENTIONS.md

 - /guide/
 - /style/
 - /style_guide/
+layout:
 ---

-#  CONVENTIONS  #
+#  CONVENTIONS

 ##  HTML Coding Style  ##

 1. Tabs are used for indentation.

 2. Each sentence should be written on exactly one line.

 3. The unquoted style should be used for attributes which do not contain spaces.
-The double-quoted style should be used for attributes which do contain spaces.
+    The double&#x2010;quoted style should be used for attributes which <em>do</em> contain spaces.
     Other special characters (eg, equals signs) should be escaped as necessary.

-4. Hyphens, nonstandard whitespace (other than spaces or tabs), and the less-than and greater-than signs should be escaped.
+4. Hyphens, nonstandard whitespace (other than spaces or tabs), and the less&#x2010;than and greater&#x2010;than signs should be escaped.
     All other characters should be used literally where allowed.

 5. Tags should be omitted where possible.

 ##  Spelling, Punctuation, and Typography  ##